Coronavirus FAQs for Residential Life

 When possible, participants should use their own equipment and materials.
 Users should limit any shared items and request or purchase individual supplies.
 Equipment must be checked out with Hall Staff or designee.
 In the instance of programs with shared equipment, equipment should be cleaned between each individual use (e.g., ping pong paddles, etc.).
 Any clothing that has the potential to be shared or worn by multiple individuals, i.e. uniforms, should be cleaned between each individual use by the sponsoring department.
 No personal protective equipment can be shared.

 Are there any best practices for SWAG or item distribution in the residence halls?

 Items should not be passed out, but rather set on a table and picked up off a table.
 Contact should be limited, and include multiple baskets with a smaller number of items.
 Food items must be pre-packaged (unless distributed by trained hall staff), and participants should bring their own water when able.
 Money should be collected as little as possible, and physical tickets should not be sold.

 Can students and staff travel to local businesses for supplies and materials?

 Yes.
 Travel to and from local businesses to purchase supplies and materials for student group or department purposes is permitted.
 Limit capacity in vehicles (2 per car, 3 per minivan) remain in effect.
 Masks are required in vehicles when traveling on University business purposes.

 Can student groups travel or attend off-campus events?

-No. Travel or off campus events are permitted for student groups.
+No. Travel and/or off campus events are not permitted for student groups.
 Student Activities will be monitoring the evolving understanding of COVID-19 by health and medical experts and will adapt its policies and procedures as appropriate as new information becomes available.